adriantoddross/graphql-playlist/README.md

 This will create a new author with a name and age (and a unique ID) and then return the name and age of the author you just created.
 An ID will be created and assigned to the document as well. **Don't forget: in GraphiQL, you must use double quotes for strings.**

-Before creating a book, you must grab the authorID from your database.
+Before creating a book, you must grab the authorID from that document in your database.

 ### Adding a book
 Adding a new document for a book requires a name (string), genre (string), and the appropriate authorID (string).
 All fields are non-null